 Now track with me for a minute.

-"Not" is the overall point of this post.
+The point of this post.

-Here is an example worth looking at;
+An example worth looking at.

 This new venture is the owner's first time in an independent role.